baaivision/Emu/README.md

 ## Inference

-At present, we provide inference code for image captioning and visual question answering:
+At present, we provide inference code that can process interleaved image-text as input, and output text.
+This includes image-to-text tasks such as image captioning and visual question answering:

 ```sh
 python inference.py --instruct --ckpt-path $Instruct_CKPT_PATH